[CC 1988 §62.010; Ord. No. 785 §1, 1-6-1992; Ord. No. 3880, 8-6-2018]

 Adults Prohibited From Allowing Minors To Violate Fireworks Prohibition.
 No person or entity shall permit or allow a minor under the age of seventeen (17) years to possess, store, expose, use, explode, discharge, set off, or burn fireworks of any kind or description within the limits of the City of Lake Saint Louis unless constant adult/parental supervision is present and only during the designated hours of July 3 and 4 as set forth in subsection (D)(2) above.
 Should a person under the age of seventeen (17), discharge, set off, or burn fireworks of any kind or description the parent who failed to exert parental control shall be held responsible and may receive a summons for violating this Subsection of this Section.

 Prohibited Locations Of Use.
-Notwithstanding any other provision of this Section, it shall be unlawful for any person to willfully set off, use, burn, explode or fire off any fireworks, including, but in no way limited to, non-rocket, non-missile or aerial fireworks that do not contain or were originally manufactured with a stick or fin, on any property owned by the City including any streets and cul-de-sacs or any park within the City at any time, including the hours of 12:00 p.m. and 10:30 p.m. on July 3 and 4 without an approved special events permit and valid permit from the appropriate fire protection district of venue.
+Notwithstanding any other provision of this Section, it shall be unlawful for any person to willfully set off, use, burn, explode or fire off any fireworks, including, but in no way limited to, non-rocket, non-missile or aerial fireworks that do not contain or were originally manufactured with a stick or fin, on any property owned by the City including any streets and cul-de-sacs or any park within the City at any time, including the hours of 12:00 p.m. and 10:30 p.m. on July 3 and 4 without an approved special events permit and valid permit from the appropriate Fire Protection District of venue or a permit issued by the Chief of Police, or their designee.
+It shall be unlawful to discharge fireworks while a vehicle is passing by or at any vehicle in motion or parked.

 Red Flag Warning.
 A red flag warning, which is also known as a fire weather warning, is a forecast warning issued by the United States National Weather Service to inform area firefighting and land management agencies that conditions are ideal for wildfire combustion, and rapid spread.
 After drought conditions, when humidity is very low, and especially when high or erratic winds which may include lightning are a factor, the red flag warning becomes a critical statement for firefighting agencies.
 Notwithstanding other provisions of this Section that permit the limited discharge of fireworks during limited hours on July 4, a fireworks ban may be declared upon the consensus of the Mayor, the Police Department and the Fire District based on a red flag warning.